Human Papillomavirus (HPV) Typing, DNA In Situ Hybridization

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-If additional interpretation/analysis is needed, please request 5439 Surgical Pathology Consultation along with this test.
+If additional interpretation or analysis is needed, request 70012 / Pathology Consultation along with this test.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances